Project Management Professional Development

 You can access this class from anywhere, at any time, and can replay the individual lessons as many times as you like.
 Also, you can reach out to Dr. Levin, the second person in the world to attain the PgMP® credential, at any time with your questions.

-UT Dallas' online course is fully aligned with the Project Management Institute's The Standard for Program Management - Third Edition (2013) and its PgMP® Examination Content Outline, April 2011.
+This course is current and fully aligned with PMI’s The Standard for Program Management – Third Edition (2013) and its PgMP® Examination Content Outline, April 2011.

 Before taking this course, you should download or purchase The Standard for Program Management – Third Edition (2013) and consider purchasing Dr. Levin and Mr. J.LeRoy Ward’s PgMP® Exam Practice Test and Study Guidebook – Fourth Edition.